Get Schooled

 Leave your comfort zone

-Networks are not built overnight.
-It takes time to build professional relationships with people!
-Be consistent.
+Networks are not built overnight!
+It takes time to build professional relationships with people, so be patient and consistent.
 You never know when you will need to reach out to your network for help, so keep in touch by reaching out a couple of times a year, even if it’s just to say hello.

 Find a Job